Military history of the Russian Federation: Reforms

 In "..1991 Russia inherited a military manning system that predated the Soviet era, based on conscription and mass mobilization.
 Key characteristics of this system included a large standing army, no professional enlisted cadre beyond warrant officers, entrenched organizational corruption, vicious and ritualized hazing (dedovshschina), a relationship between officers and conscripts resembling that of master and serf, and a rigid, highly centralized planning and command philosophy."

 Under Pavel Grachev, Defence Minister from 1992 to 1996, little military reform took place, though there was a plan to create more deployable mobile forces.
 The number of brigades in the Ground Forces as opposed to divisions grew greatly, however.
 Later Defence Minister Rodionov (in office 1996–1997) had good qualifications but did not manage to institute lasting change.
 At the start of his term, he appeared to be convinced of fitting the Army to the state; eventually he was dismissed because he would not foreswear fitting the state to the Army.
 His attitude was revealed in comments such as "it is.. impermissible to solve society's.. problems at the cost of lowering the state's main attribute, the army."
 Only under Defence Minister Igor Sergeyev, in office 1997–2001, did a certain amount of limited reform begin, though attention focused upon the Strategic Rocket Forces.

+The General Staff appears to have had little or no wish to move towards using contract servicemen as well as conscripts.
+Russian troops in Siberia were fed animal feed, and soldiers sold equipment, including weapons, for money.

-1997–1998 military reform
+1997–1999 military reform

 The reform established two categories of military units: 1) constant combat readiness units manned to wartime standards; 2) short staffed units manned to peacetime standards (30-70% of wartime standards).
 By 2003, however, even constant combat readiness units, however, needed additional resources to perform their missions properly.
 The remaining units were transformed into weapons and military equipment storage bases (VkhVTs).
 The Space Forces were incorporated into the Strategic Rocket Forces.
 Space Missile Defence Forces were separated from the Air Defence Forces and incorporated into Strategic Rocket Forces.

 The rest of the Air Defence Forces were incorporated into the Air Force.
 Transbaikal Military District was abolished, its territory was divided between Siberian Military District and Far Eastern Military District.
 Some military academies were disestablished.
 The total number of military personnel was reduced to 1.2 million troops.
 The possibility of the recruitment of volunteers for enlisted personnel and non-commissioned officers positions was provided but in fact these positions were filled by conscripts, as before.

+Many of these organisational changes were incorporated into the "Plan for Armed Forces Structuring to 2005," which as reported in September 2000 also significantly reduced the number of service personnel, and reestablished the Main Command of Ground Forces.